meilisearch/documentation/reference/features/search_parameters.md

 If the index has no custom ranking rules, the results are returned in the order of their internal database position.

 ::: tip
-Placeholder searches are particularly effective when combined with [faceting](/reference/features/faceted_search) or [filtering](/reference/features/filtering.md).
+Placeholder searches are particularly effective when combined with [faceting](/reference/features/faceted_search) and [filtering](/reference/features/filtering.md).
 :::

 ## Offset